tpaau-17DB/cpp-logger/README.md

 # By verbosity

-Verbosity controls which logs are getting suppressed and which are not.
+Verbosity controls which logs are suppressed and which are not.
 Method `Logger::SetVerbosity(...)` is used to set the verbosity value.

 Possible verbosity values are:

 * [0] All - Don't suppress any logs
-* [1] Standard - Only suppress debug logs (dafault value)
+* [1] Standard - Only suppress debug logs (default value)
 * [2] Quiet - Only show warnings and errors
-* [3] ErrorsOnly - It's pretty self-explanatory
+* [3] ErrorsOnly - This is pretty self-explanatory

 You can either use `Logger::LogLevel` enum or an int value to set verbosity to desired level.
-Just make sure that verbosity value is in range of 0-3 or you will get an error.
+Just make sure that verbosity value is in the range of 0-3 or you will get an error.

 # Overriding log filtering